Los Altos, California: Public

-Primary and middle school students attend schools in the Los Altos School District, the Cupertino Union School District, or Bullis Charter School (K–8).
+Most of Los Altos is in the Los Altos Elementary School District and the Mountain View-Los Altos Union High School District.
+A portion of it is in the Cupertino Union Elementary School District and the Fremont Union High School District.
 The Los Altos School District has one of the highest average API scores in California and includes seven elementary schools in the Los Altos–Mountain View area.